DanielBlomberg1/mpnpm/README.md

 "npm install mpnpm -g"

 To use please specify your preferred package-manager using "mpnpm use" command.
-Nodepm will use this incase there is no lockfile present in the project yet, otherwise nodepm will recognise the pm used and use the correct commands.
+Mpnpm will use this incase there is no lockfile present in the project yet, otherwise nodepm will recognise the pm used and use the correct commands.

 ## Commands: